S-Bolt/Task-Board/README.md

     -Create new task
     -View existing task
-    -See color coding to alert to proximity of task to due date -Move task into To-do, In-Progress, or Done lanes (not working yet)
+    -See color coding to alert to proximity of task to due date -Move task into To-do, In-Progress, or Done lanes.

 ## Usage
 You can us this great tool here: https://s-bolt.github.io/Task-Board/

 ## Credits
 Big thank you to my tutor and instructor.
-They both helped me substantially in debugging and correcting errors in my code regarding the draggable/droppable component of the project.
+They both helped me substantially in debugging and correcting errors in my code regarding the draggable/droppable component of the project and some of my logic.

 ## Screenshots